gatech-genemark/EukSpecies-BRAKER2/README.md

 ### Genome sequence
 Download genomic sequence and reformat it:
  * Input sequence should be in FASTA format.
- * Unique sequence ID ahouls have no white space symbols in it
+ * Unique sequence ID should have no white space symbols in it.
  * Simplify FASTA definition line (defline).
 First word in defline should be a unique sequence identifier.
  * Select only nuclear DNA sequences from genome (exclude or separate organelles).
  * Set all sequence letters into uppercase.